 The Individual Income Tax

 The most familiar component of wage taxation in the United States is the federal individual income tax.
-The federal income tax has a progressive rate structure with marginal rates on single filers that range from 10 percent on the first $9,275 of taxable incomeTaxable income is the amount of income subject to tax, after deductions and exemptions.
-For both individuals and corporations, taxable income differs from—and is less than—gross income. to as high as 39.6 percent on income over $415,050.
-In 2013, 77 percent of taxpayers fell in the first two brackets, while less than 1 percent of taxpayers paid the top rate.
+The federal income tax has a progressive rate structure with marginal rates on single filers that range from 10 percent on the first $9,325 of taxable incomeTaxable income is the amount of income subject to tax, after deductions and exemptions.
+For both individuals and corporations, taxable income differs from—and is less than—gross income. to as high as 39.6 percent on income over $418,400.
+In 2014, 77 percent of taxpayers fell into the first two brackets, while less than 1 percent of taxpayers paying the top rate.

 |Rate||Single Filers||Married Joint Filers||Head of Household Filers|

 The United States levies two major payroll taxes on wages and salaries.
-The first tax is a 12.4 percent tax which is used to fund Social Security (Table 2).
-This tax is levied beginning on the first dollar an individual earns in wages and self-employment income up to a cap of $118,500 in 2016.
-This cap is adjusted to wage changes each year.
-On paper, the tax is paid half by employers and half by employees.
+The first is a 12.4 percent tax which is used to fund Social Security (Table 2).
+This tax is levied beginning on the first dollar an individual earns in wages and self-employment income up to a cap of $127,200 in 2017.
+This cap is adjusted to wage and changes each year.
+Legally, the tax is paid half by employers and half by employees.

 |Taxable Earnings||Social Security||Medicare||Total|